getodk/web-forms/README.md

 ### Feature matrix

 This section is auto generated.
-Please update `feature-matrix.json` and then run `yarn feature-matrix` from the repository's root to update it.
+Please update `feature-matrix.json` and then run `npm run feature-matrix` from the repository's root to update it.

 <!-- autogen: feature-matrix -->